BTepper24/NJIT3/README.md

-The initial start of a functioning Photo Gallery.

-Some HTML, CSS, and Javascript have already been created.
-Using jQuery, position the necessary elements to make the application look like the info/finished_gallery.png.
+The initial start of a Movie Gallery that lists various movie titles and metadata on the screen.
+Using Vue.js, and no jQuery, create a working Movie Gallery as described on your assignment.

+Make sure to track all your changes using good commit messages (http://chris.beams.io/posts/git-commit/).

+For the project, you will be editing:
+/index.html
+/site.js
+/style.css

+You will also be adding files (poster images) to:
+/img/

+You will also be adding 3 additional movies to:
+/movies.json

+There are example images in:
+/examples/

 Leave the index.php file alone.
 It is used to make sure your Heroku server deploys correctly with PHP functionality and also automatically redirects visitors to index.html.

-There are several JSON files you can use for your gallery for testing:

-images.json: default image gallery of different places around the world.
-Uses local image files. images-short.json: a image gallery that can be used for testing.